jcnelson/vdev/README.md

     $ sudo make -C fs install

 By default, libvdev is installed to /lib/, vdevd is installed to /sbin/vdevd, vdevd's helper programs are installed to /lib/vdev/, and vdevfs is installed to /usr/sbin/vdevfs.
+You can override any of these directory choices by setting the "PREFIX=" variable on the command-line (e.g. `sudo make -C libvdev install PREFIX=/usr/local/lib`).

 FAQ
 ---